The NCI Annual Fact Book

 This report provides a summary of the distribution of the Fiscal Year 2013 budget among the various National Cancer Institute (NCI) research programs and funding mechanisms, funding policies influencing grant awards, and comparisons with prior year allocations.
 Additional information on the NCI budget is accessible from the NCI Home Page.

-- Of the total NCI budget, 42.4% of the funds were allocated for Research Project Grants (RPGs).
+- Of the total NCI budget, 41.8 percent of the funds were allocated for Research Project Grants (RPGs).

-- The total number of RPGs funded was 5,021 (includes SBIR).
+- The total number of RPGs funded was 4,816 (including SBIR).

 - Almost one-fourth of the RPGs awarded were new (Type 1) or competing renewal (Type 2) awards.

-- One-third of the total NCI budget supported ongoing non-competing (Type 5) RPGs.
+- Almost one-third of the total NCI budget supported ongoing, non-competing (Type 5) RPGs.

 - R01 grants were funded to the 9th percentile.

 - 159 grants – totaling over $71 million – were funded as Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) awards.

-- Intramural Research comprised about 17% of the total NCI budget in FY 2012.
-Of this amount, about two thirds were for Labs and Bench Research and the remaining one-third was for infrastructure and support.
+- Intramural Research comprised 17 percent of the total NCI budget.
+Of this amount, about 79 percent was for Labs and Bench Research and the remaining was for infrastructure and support.

 Fact Book Archive - You may choose from the following fiscal years: